 The most comprehensive interview plan may take into account video, phone, and email methods because each can test a candidate’s communication abilities in different ways.

-While you need to ensure that the individual has the right skills for the job and can communicate effectively through various methods, you also need to ensure that individual has the right personality type to work remotely.
+While you need to ensure that the individual has the right skills for the job and can communicate effectively through various methods, you also need to ensure that person has the right personality type to work remotely.

 This is an individual who will work in an isolated work environment without supervision for many long hours each day.
-Ask the individual where they work in their home and how they handle being isolated.
+Ask the individual where they work in their homes and how they handle being isolated.
 Talk about their future plans for working, such as if they plan to get back into an office environment at some point.
 Inquire about how they stay organized and on task throughout the day.

 Each individual may have different answers, and there is not necessarily a right or wrong answer to these questions.
 However, they should logically make sense to you.
 Look for individuals who are self-motivated, tech-savvy, trustworthy, and well-organized if you want to make the best hiring decision possible.
 If you feel as though a candidate lacks in any of these critical areas, there is a good chance that they are not well-suited for a remote position.

 When you hire a worker to labor in your office, you have the ability to easily train and mentor this individual.
 This standard training process is much more difficult when hiring a remote worker.

 Creating a skills test is a great way to ensure that your new hire has the competency to hit the ground running with a position.
 You may still need to do some remote training, but a modified or reduced training plan is much easier to complete remotely than a full-fledged mentorship.

 This is also a great way to weed out unmotivated individuals.
 After all, individuals who are not properly motivated to work from home on their own likely will also not be motivated to take a skills test during the hiring process.